 - Once approved, you'll need to organise funding (in the normal way you would for Cyclescheme)

-- Your employees then head to TFL's Santander Cycles membership page; sign their Ts and Cs and redeem their code
+- Your employees then head to the provider's membership page; sign their Ts and Cs and redeem their code

 Just like the normal cycle to work scheme - it's important that the bikes are used mostly for qualifying journeys.

 Is this a compliant way to operate the cycle to work scheme?